sassoftware/esp-studio-examples/EndToEndExamples/image_processing_scoring_api/README.md

 ## Image Restrictions

 The images provided in this example are to be used only with the project provided.
-Using or altering these images beyong the example for any other purpose is prohibited.
+Using or altering these images beyond the example for any other purpose is prohibited.

 ## Additional Resources
 - For more information about the Scoring API, see [SAS Help Center: Using the Scoring API](https://go.documentation.sas.com/doc/en/espcdc/default/esprestapi/n0gu06h4g3lisgn1y1i56p97o5x6.htm).